ansible-collections/community.dns/docs/docsite/rst/hosttech_guide.rst

 WSDL API
 ~~~~~~~~

 To use the WSDL API, you need to set API credentials.
 These can be found and changed in the "Servercenter" and there in the "Solutions" section under settings for the "DNS Tool".
 The username is fixed, but the password can be changed.
-The credentials must be provided to the ``hosttech_username`` and ``hosttech_password`` options of the modules.
+The credentials must be provided to the :ansopt:`hosttech_username` and :ansopt:`hosttech_password` options of the modules.

 You also need to install the `lxml Python module <https://pypi.org/project/lxml/>`_ to work with the WSDL API.
 This can be done before using the modules: